15 Facts About This Is Spinal Tap

 This is Spinal Tap may not have invented the mockumentary genre, but it certainly popularized it.
 Rob Reiner’s cult classic comedy—which starred Michael McKean, Christopher Guest, and Harry Shearer—turned the fictional heavy metal band of its title into bona fide musical superstars.
 It also called into question what the exact dimensions of an on-stage Stonehenge should be.
-Here are 15 things you might not know about the 1984 film.
+Here are 15 things you might not know about the film on the 35th anniversary of its release.

 Reiner thinks he knows the reason why it took so long for fans to come around to the film.
 “When Spinal Tap initially came out, everybody thought it was a real band,” Reiner told Newsweek in 2010.
 “Everyone said, ‘Why would you make a movie about a band that no one has heard of?’
 The reason it did go over everybody’s head was it was very close to the bone.”
 This despite the fact that the credits state the band is fictional, “And there’s no Easter Bunny, either!”